-I am an Associate Professor in Ecology and Biological Diversity at the Tomsk State University (Russia).
+I am an Associate Professor at the Departments of Ichthyology and Hydrobiology, and at the Department of Botany, Biological Institute, of the Tomsk State University (Russia) since 2015.

-My title is “Evolutionary and Environmental Biologist” with a Ph.D. in Tropical forest ecology.
-My specializations are in biodiversity analyses, conservation biology and theoretical-experimental ecology.
-I obtained a Postgraduate Advanced Master’s Degree in Global Environmental Protection and International Policies.
-I attended the school of specialization in Biodiversity and Ecosystem Services at the Potsdam Institute for Climate Impact Research (PIK), Germany, with an internship in Alpes de Haute-Provence, France.
+I obtained a 2nd level Master’s Degree in Global Environmental Protection and International Policies.
+I attended the School in Biodiversity and Ecosystem Services at the Potsdam Institute for Climate Impact Research (PIK), Germany, with an internship in the Alpes de Haute-Provence, France.

+Since I was young, I have always been interested in “life diversity”, which has become my focal scientific focus as an adult.
 My earliest research interest stemmed from my involvement in environmental NGOs activities.
-During my scientific high school and university years, I was the founder and the coordinator of WWF (10 years) and Greenpeace (3 years) local groups in the south of Italy and I aimed to provide scientific evidence to environmental protection and conservation actions.
+During my scientific high school and university years, I was the founder and the coordinator of WWF (10 years) and Greenpeace (3 years) local groups in the south of Italy and I aimed to provide scientific support to environmental protection and conservation actions.

 To improve my scientific and field expertise, in 2007 I worked at WWF protected area “Le Cesine” in Lecce, Italy, studying the flora and fauna of wetlands and dunal ecosystems.

-In 2007, I worked as a biologist at the “Center of recovery for sea turtles” of the CTS in Brancaleone (RC, Italy), monitoring turtle nests, and giving support on rehabilitation and reintroduction of injured sea turtles.
+The same year, I also worked as a biologist at the “Center of recovery for sea turtles” of the CTS in Brancaleone (RC, Italy), monitoring turtle nests, and giving support on rehabilitation and reintroduction of injured sea turtles.

 In 2008 I worked with Pokret Gorana NGO in Serbia for an international cooperation project to study and protect Lake Rusanda National Park’s biodiversity and environment.